Most Watched US TV Broadcast

 An excellent example of this strategy is a Star Wars-themed advertisement “The Force” by Volkswagen that was posted in the full version on YouTube on Wednesday four days prior to Super Bowl XLV.
 The commercial resulted to be the most shared Super Bowl advertisement ever and had already received over 16 million views by Sunday.

 This year Pepsi, Avocados From Mexico, Doritos and Bumble unveiled the short teasers of their ads prior to the broadcast.
-Have you seen them in full already?
+Do you know which Ecommerce Industries Are Making Big Profits?

 Big Game = Big Money